2019

 2019-0485 9 Dec 2019 West Sussex

-Concerns summary Incomplete medical records failed to accurately relay critical patient vulnerabilities to telecare providers.
+Concerns summary (AI summary) Incomplete medical records failed to accurately relay critical patient vulnerabilities to telecare providers.
 Additionally, responder contact details were not integrated into the call handling system, and there was no automatic flagging for medical risks.

 Matthew Fitten